Police academies by country: Japan

 Each prefectural police department in Japan has a dedicated prefectural police academy.
 The police academy of the Tokyo Metropolitan Police Department is the Metropolitan Police Academy.
 The academies operate similarly to regular colleges or universities, and offer clubs and mandatory dormitories.

 Malaysia

 In Malaysia, there are fifteen police academies, one of them being the Royal Malaysia Police College in Kuala Lumpur which is a combination of four police training institutes, (the Kuala Kubu Baru Police College, the Special Branch Training School, the College of Criminal Investigation, and Traffic School), which train higher-ranking officers.
 The college has plans to be upgraded to a Police University in collaboration with the Sultan Idris Education University.

+Moldova

+The Ștefan cel Mare Academy of the Ministry of Internal Affairs primarily trains personnel of the General Police Inspectorate in their future service as law enforcement officers.
+Outside of the IGP, it also trains personnel from other law enforcement agencies under the Ministry of Internal Affairs.
+It is located in Moldova's capital, Chișinău.